Video Production Cost Calculator

 February 22, 2018 | Andy Linda

-Accurately budgeting a video project has to be left to experienced humans, but estimating the cost of a typical business video is easy with our Video Production Cost Estimator.
-It’s a smart spreadsheet which takes into account the length of the program, the quality level needed, the resources the client can offer and the resources the producer must provide.
+“How much does video production cost?”
+That’s the most natural question to ask right after your colleague says, “Perhaps we should have a video made about this.”
+So we tried to make estimating the cost of a typical business video is easy with our Video Production Cost Estimator.
+(Everyone would like to have a Calculator, but I couldn’t bring myself to call it that because an estimate is the best you could hope for from an automatic tool.)
+The Estimator is a smart spreadsheet which takes into account the length of the program, the quality level needed, the resources the client can offer and the resources the producer must provide.
 For simplicity of use it does not handle multiple locations, travel outside the local area, more than a dozen actors, multi-camera production or foreign language versions.
 We routinely provide all of these services, but the number of variables involved calls for a human to be involved in the estimate.
-The intent of this Estimator is to simply give you a reasonable estimate for producing the vast majority of corporate, small business, government, marketing, advertising, informational, educational and documentary videos.
-We keep the rate structure up-to-date for the San Francisco Bay Area.
+The intent of this Estimator is to simply give you a reasonable video production cost estimate for the vast majority of corporate, small business, government, marketing, advertising, informational, educational and documentary videos.
+It is based on typical rates for video production in the Bay Area.

 The Estimator also gives you a high and low range of costs to cover most situations.
 Don’t try to pick the budget apart item-by-item.
 There are a number of fudge factors at work here and individual items may be estimated too high or too low, but overall the estimates work out.
-If you get an estimate from another company that’s well beyond the price range of this tool, make sure you understand why.
+If you get an estimate from another video production company in the Bay Area that’s well beyond the price range of this tool, make sure you understand why.